ChristopherEeles/ObsidianNotebook/Vault/Garden/Hill Equation.md

 	- $\ce{K_d}$ is equillibrium dissociation constant ($\ce{K_d \equiv \frac{k_1}{k_2}}$); $\ce{K_A}$ is $\ce{[L]}$ producing $\ce{[L_nR]_{50}}$ ($\ce{K_A = K_d \iff n = 1}$);
 	- $n$ is the Hill coefficient ($\approx$ binding sites of receptor if positive cooperativity and other assumptions met)

-- Delineation from __Hill Equation__ which generally refers to the biological response case
+- Delineation from __Hill Equation__ which generally refers to the biological response case (agonist-response):
 	- Dependent variable is \[ligand-receptor\] vs biological response (_i.e.,_ phenotype)
 - Good approximation of ligand-binding when binding is *specific* and *saturable*
 	- Specific: affinity between ligand and receptor is greater for eachother than other materials